Registration of production device

 3. At the time of registration, the account holder and Finextra agree on providing the power plant's net production data for the issuing of GOs.
 The power plant's net production data that is sent separately to Fingrid for main grid invoicing purposes may often be utilised when issuing a GO.
 Alternatively, the account holder may send the net production data of the power plant to Fingrid’s data system in either EDI or ebIX format.

 - EECS verification is mainly used to verify hydropower, solar power and wind power plants.
-The Distribution System Operator's (DSO) certificate verifies that there is a renewable power plant behind a connection point.
+The Distribution System Operator's (DSO) certificate verifies power plants with only one energy source.